edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

 ## <a name="nyc-311"></a> NYC 311

-NYC 311 is central hub for New York City’s municipal services and non-emergency issues reported by the community.
+NYC 311 is the central hub for New York City’s municipal services and non-emergency issues reported by the community.
 It can be accessed by telephone at 3-1-1 and by web at [https://portal.311.nyc.gov/](https://portal.311.nyc.gov/).

 ## <a name="api-overview"></a> API Overview